 6. Automate more and invest in cloud bookkeeping software.

-Software like Receipt Bank is aiming to take the hard work out of bookkeeping.
-Receipt Bank has a vision to create an effortless system to set up and use.
-For example, Receipt Bank will increasingly learn your habits and preferences and based on that will make intelligent prompts and suggestions.
+Software like Dext is aiming to take the hard work out of bookkeeping.
+Dext has a vision to create an effortless system to set up and use.
+For example, Dext will increasingly learn your habits and preferences and based on that will make intelligent prompts and suggestions.

 There is no one right way to increase the profitability of your bookkeeping service.
 However, the more open your firm is to using technology and alternative ways of servicing the work, the greater the likelihood of increasing the margins on your bookkeeping service.